Back to the full dot-point answer

 What is limitations of the Bohr model?Show answer

-What is postulate 1: stationary orbits?Show answer
+What are postulate 1: stationary orbits?Show answer

 The electron in a hydrogen atom occupies certain discrete circular orbits in which it does not radiate.
 Each such orbit is a stationary state with a well-defined energy.